 Short workshop games, ice-breakers, and energizers are a great way to engage participants and keep up the energy throughout several hours of intense working sessions.
 Additionally, they bring in fun and laughter which is needed to foster creativity and an open flow of ideas.

 As Pioneers we are always on the hunt for short and sweet activities.
 As many moderators use the same games such as the Marshmallow Challenge, we have gathered top 10 less known workshop games for you.
 We separated them into 5 Energizers and 5 Warm-up Exercises that we want to share with you.
 These will bring the necessary spice to your workshops.
-We now open the curtain for the Top 10 Workshop Games of 2021 – Edition #1: Energizers.
+We now open the curtain for the Top 10 Workshop Games– Edition #1: Energizers.

-Download Top Workshop Games – Edition #1 with a detailed description of our favorite 5 energizers of 2021 HERE.
+Download Top Workshop Games – Edition #1 with a detailed description of our favorite 5 energizers HERE.

 #1 The Fitness Coach